 Priority deadline to apply: January 15

-In addition to spending four days a week engaged in a professional work environment, interns gather twice a week for educational seminars.
+In addition to spending four days a week engaged in a professional work environment, interns gather once a week for educational seminars covering topics such as professional advancement, community development, and holistic leadership.
 Interns are encouraged to take an active role in leading and facilitating a number of these sessions throughout the summer.

 Individualized Curriculum and Mentorship

 As a program that emphasizes each student’s unique professional and Jewish path, CLIP staff takes elements from the weekly seminars and raises them in one-on-one meetings with students throughout the summer.
 These conversations allow students to check in on their goals – be they related to their Jewish path, their professionalism, or their social experience – without creating unrealistic and irrelevant standards that may be part of a one-size-fits-all curriculum.
 By clearly planning their professional experience in advance and addressing their personal goals throughout the summer, interns are able to maximize their internship and Jewish experience.

 As a part of the 10-week program, CLIP interns participate in a peer-organized Shabbaton (weekend retreat), an afternoon of volunteer work, and a site visit to an agency in a professional field of interest.
 Click here to see the full list of CLIP's objectives.